Appendix A — Certification Frequently Asked Questions

 How can I check how many CE hours I have reported?

 Log in to your profile online at www.CBDMonline.org and select “My Certification” from the menu options.
 You will see the CE activity that you reported and the required documentation you uploaded.
+You will also see dates for your current three-year recertification period.

 What happens if I am unable to provide all the documentation needed for the audit?